dasch-swiss/dsp-tools/docs/create_ontology.md

 - _keywords_: An array of keywords describing the project.
 - _lists_: The definition of flat or hierarchical list (thesauri, controlled vocabularies)
 - _users_: Array of user definitions that will be added
-- _ontology_: The definition of the data model (ontology)
+- _ontologies_: The definition of the data models (ontologies)

-This a project definition lokks like follows:
+This a project definition looks like follows:

 ```json
 "project": {
    "shortcode": "0809",